 Operational hedges for rental businesses

 Cramo has created a number of operational hedges and flexibilities which facilitate increased business agility and reduce exposure to risks in its rental business operations.
-Firstly, Cramo has worked to reduce business exposure by actively developing its modular space business.
-The demand for modular space is less dependent on economic cycles and driven by longer rental contracts and the importance of public sector as a key customer segment.

 Furthermore, Cramo limits its asset intensity by implementing a Group-wide fleet management and financing strategy.
 Cramo’s fleet management strategy enables the Group to swiftly respond to changes in demand by either transferring fleet within the broad international network of rental depots or by selling excess equipment through established sales channels.
 The fleet financing strategy helps Cramo in creating a flexible financing mix to address both long-term fleet financing needs and short-term changes in demand in a cost-efficient, risk-optimising manner.